wavezz1/import_osu_addon/README.md

 - **Geometry Nodes Modifiers:**
   - Each hitobject type (`Cursor`, `Circle`, `Slider`, `Spinner`) has a dedicated Geometry Nodes modifier.
-  - Attributes are stored and driven by object properties, allowing dynamic keyframing and simulation setups.
+  - Attributes are stored and driven by object properties

 - **Driver System:**
   - Utilizes Blender's driver system to link Geometry Nodes attributes with hitobject properties.
-  - Provides a flexible and efficient way to control Geometry Nodes behavior without excessive keyframing.

 ## Known Issues